08.06.24

 Then, once they are using their litter box by the back door, move it to the outside but still close to the door.
 Your cat will begin, perhaps tentatively at first, to use the litter box outdoors.
 After a while, remove the box entirely and your cat should find its own way from here.

-Be patient, keep at it, and you’ll find that, with the right techniques, toilet training your kitten isn’t the impossible task it once seemed.
+Remember, the process isn’t always easy and even after you think everything is working out fine, you may still come across the odd accident.
+Be patient, keep at it, and you’ll find that, with the right techniques, toilet training your kitten isn’t the insurmountable task it may have once seemed.

 *Please note, any pet insurance advice provided is general only.
 Refer to the applicable Product Disclosure Statement for details of Bow Wow Meow Pet Insurance cover.